NAMTeam/namteam.github.io/content/docs/reference/frequently-asked-questions.md

 24. How do I move between the different puzzle/FLEX/starter pieces, and how do I rotate them?

     The TAB key will move forward through a given set of puzzle pieces under a single icon, and Shift-TAB will move backwards.
 Rotation is accomplished through the Home and End keys.
-For MacBook users, it's actually Fn+Home and Fn+End.
+On macOS, it is actually Ctrl-TAB and Ctrl-Shift-TAB (TAB and Shift-TAB will still work, but will tend to skip every other item).

 25. What is up with the icon with the NAM logo at the bottom of the Highways menu, and why does it do nothing when I click it?

-    The NAM logo icon is a diagnostic tool, which, if hovered over, will show you which version of the NAM controller you are currently running.
-This can be useful in diagnosing issues pertaining to the controller.
+    The NAM logo icon is a diagnostic tool, which, if hovered over, will show you which version of the NAM Controller you are currently running.
+This can be useful in diagnosing issues pertaining to the NAM Controller.
+It is not supposed to do anything when you click it.

 26. Why is the game crashing after I place a puzzle piece?